 Ask what they can and can’t do and how that fits your specific business model.

 Red Stag Fulfillment works with companies like yours to determine your needs in a freight forwarder.
 We’ll discuss requirements such as product experience, certifications, and licensing.
-Even if a business isn’t the right fit for us, we’ll help you understand what to ask for your container consolidation and understand the requirements your business faces.
+Together, we’ll build a plan based on understanding what to learn about your container consolidation and understand the requirements your business faces.
 If you’re not sure how to take this next step, it’s time to ask.